 I am tired of people laughing at me, am tired of running away from their glower chases.
 They bug out in astonishment.
 When drunk, they scowl at me!
 I cannot let them exclaim “OMG!
 Did you say you DONT drink” anymore!
 The next party or gathering I go to, I will be bold enough to face the crowd and say, “No, I don’t drink.
 Don’t you think that’s cool”?

 In times when literally every person around you drinks, staying away is not easy.
 However, facing a situation like the above can be made very simple.
 Don’t let it bother you.
-Don’t feel ashamed – after all it’s your choice and you very well have the right to decide if you choose against it.
+Don’t feel ashamed – after all, it’s your choice and you very well have the right to decide against it.
 Get rid of the guilt bug – think of who should ideally be guilty…

 True that… where people draw THE line

 Oh hell ya ! you just hit gold there.

 I never drank till I finished my postgrad and every time i got invited to a party was solely based on if I would drink or not.
 An obnoxious version of socialising where to half the people who actually drink don’t like drinking at all and fall into peer pressure of acceptance.